Canon SX720 vs Panasonic FZ80

 It is notable that the FZ80 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX720 does not feature such an accessory-socket.

 The FZ80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the SX720 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX720 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX720 was succeeded by the Canon SX730.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX720 and FZ80 can be found, respectively, in the Canon SX720 Manual (free pdf) or the online Panasonic FZ80 Manual.

 So what is the bottom line?
 Is the Canon SX720 better than the Panasonic FZ80 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.